dtcenter/METplus-Training/docs/modules/Environment/met_installation.rst

 Please note that the backslashes are necessary in the example shown.

-FInally, the variable SET_D64BIT should be set to FALSE if your version of the GRIB2C library was not compiled with the -D__64BIT__ option, but set to TRUE if your version of the GRIB2C library was compiled with the -D__64BIT__ option.
+Finally, the variable SET_D64BIT should be set to FALSE if your version of the GRIB2C library was not compiled with the -D__64BIT__ option, but set to TRUE if your version of the GRIB2C library was compiled with the -D__64BIT__ option.
 The -D__64BIT__ option should either be used for compiling both the GRIB2C library and MET, or for neither.
 By default, compile_MET_all.sh will install the GRIB2C library without the -D__64BIT__ option.

 Now we are ready to run the installation script to install MET and its library dependencies.
 To do this, we will make sure we are in our top level TEST_BASE directory and will run: